Landing with the Score: Riemannian Optimization through Denoising: Introduction

 \paragraph{Manifold Learning.} High-dimensional data in modern machine learning often exhibit an intrinsic lower-dimensional structure.
 Such structure is of central importance: it enables more efficient representation and compression of data, facilitates interpretability by revealing meaningful semantic organization, and provides a foundation for designing algorithms that exploit geometry rather than ambient dimensionality.
-The task of uncovering this structure is commonly referred to as \emph{manifold estimation} or \emph{manifold learning}, with a large body of work devoted to this goal.
-Classical approaches include Isomap \citep{tenenbaum2000global}, Laplacian Eigenmaps \citep{belkin2003laplacian}, and Locally Linear Embedding (LLE) \citep{roweis2000nonlinear}, Diffusion Map \citep{coifman2006diffusion}, among many subsequent developments, e.g. \citep{zhou2020learning}.
-We defer the discussion on diffusion-model-related manifold learning literature to the next paragraph.
+The task of uncovering this structure is commonly referred to as \emph{manifold estimation} or \emph{manifold learning}, with a large body of work devoted to this goal. \begin{itemize}[leftmargin=*] \item \textbf{{Non-parametric}} approaches include Isomap \citep{tenenbaum2000global}, Laplacian Eigenmaps \citep{belkin2003laplacian}, and Locally Linear Embedding (LLE) \citep{roweis2000nonlinear}, Diffusion Map \citep{coifman2006diffusion}, among many subsequent developments, e.g. \citep{zhou2020learning, yao2023manifold}. \item \textbf{Parametric manifold learning} techniques such as generative adversarial networks (GAN) and various types of autoencoders (AE) are used to estimate data manifolds $\c{M}$ by learning a map $\psi:\c{Z} \to \c{M}$ that parametrizes $\c{M}$ through some lower-dimensional ``latent space'' $\c{Z}$ and which can be interpreted as a learned coordinate chart on the former \cite{goodfellow2014generative, berahmand2024autoencoders}.
+In the case of GAN this map corresponds to the generator, while for AE it corresponds to the decoder.
+For both GAN and AE, it has been noted that $\psi$ is not always a local chart in the differential-geometric sense \cite{lee2022regularized} and an additional line of work considered enforcing the latter property for the decoder through regularization or architectural constraints \cite{sorrenson2023lifting, kumar2020regularized}.
+Manifold learning flows (M-flows) \cite{brehmer2020flows} address this problem by parametrizing $\psi$ in such a way that $\psi$ is injective and $\psi\circ \psi^{-1}$ can be efficiently computed and have been used for manifold learning and density estimation.
+Having obtained a chart $\psi$, one can locally trivialize the problem \eqref{eq:manifoldOptimizationProblem} to $\min_{\c{Z}} f \circ \psi$, variants of which have also been known under the name of latent space optimization \cite{tripp2020sample, notin2021improving}.
+We provide a detailed comparison of this paragraph to our work in Appendix \ref{sec:connectionsPriorWork}.

+\end{itemize} \paragraph{Comparison with Pull-back Gradient Flow.} When the map \(\psi\) is learned, it induces a pull-back metric on the latent space \(\mathcal{Z}\).
+Smooth Riemannian optimization algorithms on \(\mathcal{M}\) can then be equivalently formulated in \(\mathcal{Z}\); for instance, Riemannian gradient flow on \(\mathcal{M}\) corresponds to a pull-back gradient flow on \(\mathcal{Z}\).
+While we are not aware of prior work that explicitly exploits this idea to address optimization over data manifolds, we provide a comparison with this approach in \Cref{section_pull_back_gradient_flow} and highlight several nontrivial challenges that should not be overlooked.